datajerk/ctf-write-ups/vulnhub/venus/README.md

 ### Run it

-First `ssh -L 9080:localhost:9080 magellan@your_vuln_vm`, then from a second terminal:
+First, `ssh -L 9080:localhost:9080 magellan@your_vuln_vm`, then from a second terminal:

 ```bash
 # ./exploit.py REMOTE=1